Minimum non-chromatic-choosable graphs with given chromatic number: Introduction

-A more detailed description of the contents of the sections: In Section 2, we shall present a tight sufficient condition of a complete k-partite graph with parts of size at most 3 to be $f$-choosable.
-This result will be used in later proofs, and it is also of independent interest.
-In Section 3, we prove some basic properties of a minimum counterexample to the main theorem and introduce some notation.
-Section 4 proves the main result for complete $k$-partite graphs with most parts of size at most 3.
+In Section 2, we prove a sufficient condition for a complete multipartite graph $G$ with all parts of size at most 3 to be $g$-choosable for a given function $g:V(G) \to \mathbb{N}$.
+This will be used in later proofs.
+In Section3, we fix some notation and present some basic properties of a minimum counterexample.
+In Section 4, we prove Theorem \ref{thm-main} for complete $k$-partite graphs with most parts of size at most 3.
+These graphs are special as there is little difference between these graphs and the critical graphs $K_{4, 2 \star (k-1)}$ and $K_{3 \star (k/2+1), 1 (k/2-1)}$ (for even $k$).
 In Section 5, we introduce the concept of pseudo-$L$-colouring of $G$ and prove some properties of such colourings.
-Section 6 defines near-acceptable $L$-colourings and show that the existence of near-acceptable $L$-colouring of $G$ implies the existence of a proper $L$-colouring of $G$.
-Sections 7 and 8 present sufficient conditions for the existence of near-acceptable $L$-colourings of $G$.
-Section 9 derives a final contradiction.
+In Section 6, we define the concept of near-acceptable $L$-colouring and show that the existence of a near-acceptable $L$-colouring of $G$ implies the existence of a proper $L$-colouring of $G$.
+Some sufficient conditions for the existence of near-acceptable $L$-colourings of $G$ are presented in Sections 7 and 8.
+A final contradiction is derived in Section 9.